-Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission until you're fully vaccinated.
-Below is information on what to know if you still plan to travel, last updated on April 16.
+Editor's Note — Coronavirus cases are in flux across the globe.
+Health officials caution that staying home is the best way to stem transmission until you're fully vaccinated.
+Below is information on what to know if you still plan to travel, last updated on August 26.

 If you’re planning a trip to Australia, here’s what you’ll need to know and expect if you want to visit during the global coronavirus pandemic.

 What’s on offer

 Are you looking for wild open spaces?
 World-class beaches?
 A thrumming food and drinks scene?
 Australia has all of that in spades.
 From Uluru to the Sydney Opera House, its icons span the Outback to the cities, sacred spaces to cultural centers.
 Plus, of course, there’s that laidback, beach-driven lifestyle.